dominik-pichler/Geometry_based_preprocessing_for_GNNs/Readme.md

 The core concept here is a neuro-symbolic approach, combining symbolic AI (logics, rules) and graph neural networks.
 My own Method consists of combining geometry-based preprocessing with powerful Graph Neural Networks for directed Multi graphs.

+## Database
+I used a dockerized Neo4j database to store the in (2) mentioned dataset as graph, for further analysis.
+The therefore used Ontology can be found in `src/data_insertion_to_neo4j.py` For information about the thereby created graph, you can run `src/stats/Neo4jStatisticsReport.py` to obtain a data report.

 ## Geometry-based Preprocessing
 For this part, I utilized geometric models to preselect the networks on which the GNNs are trained and tested.
 I expect this to increase the efficiency, as I hope to increase the quality of the GNNs Training data by filtering out irrelevant network parts.